emiviada/HasheadoAdminBundle/README.markdown

 NOTE: This bundle depends in the [SonataAdminBundle](http://sonata-project.org/bundles/admin/2-3/doc/index.html), [SonataUserBundle](http://sonata-project.org/bundles/user/master/doc/reference/installation.html) and in the [SonataDoctrineORMAdminBundle](http://sonata-project.org/bundles/doctrine-orm-admin/master/doc/reference/installation.html).

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+In an already working Symfony installation open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:

 ```bash